hbctraining/Tools-for-reproducible-research/lessons/05_GitHub_Dekstop_remote1.md

 In the last lesson we were only recording our changes locally, but we may want to have these changes be available remotely as well (for collaborating/sharing/backing up).
 The idea is you keep your local and remote repositories "in sync".

 At the end of the last lesson, we took the first step to synchronizing your repository locally and remotely by publishing it to GitHub's servers, but any further changes you make locally through GitHub Desktop will remain local and not appear remotely until they are **push**ed to GitHub's servers.
 Any time you make local changes, you might notice the right-hand tab on the repository bar will say `Push origin`. `Origin` is the default name for your remote repository (it is possible to change the name, but that is beyond the scope of the lesson).
-Clicking this button will enact a one-way synchronization which will **push** your changes in your repository from your computer to GitHub, and populate the *remote* repository on GitHub's servers in the process.
+Clicking this button will enact a one-way synchronization that will **push** your changes in your repository from your computer to GitHub and populate the *remote* repository on GitHub's servers in the process.

 At the end of the last lesson, we saw our repository on our *Repositories* tab on [GitHub](https://github.com/).
 If you click on your repository, we can now remotely view our changes on GitHub (if you don't want to navigate there by hand, in GitHub Desktop you can go to `Repository` in the menu bar, then select `View on GitHub` and it will automatically open the repository on GitHub for you: